University of Missouri–Kansas City School of Medicine: Campuses

 The University of Missouri–Kansas City School of Medicine operates two campuses.
-The Health Sciences District (HSD) campus is situated in the Hospital Hill neighborhood of Kansas City, Missouri, alongside the UMKC schools of Dentistry, Pharmacy, and Nursing.
+The Health Sciences District campus is situated in the Hospital Hill neighborhood of Kansas City, Missouri, alongside the UMKC schools of Dentistry, Pharmacy, and Nursing.
 The campus is closely linked to the University Health Truman Medical Center hospital complex and Children's Mercy Hospital.
-The HSD campus is attended by six-year B.A./M.D. students and M.D.-Only students.
+The Health Sciences District campus is attended by six-year B.A./M.D. students and M.D.-Only students.

 The main entrance of University of Missouri–Kansas City School of Medicine in the Health Sciences District.

+The Health Sciences District is also the site of UMKC's Healthcare Delivery and Innovation Building, the university's largest capital project to date.
+Scheduled to open in 2027, the facility is planned to include medical simulation and digital-anatomy laboratories, instructional space, dental clinics, research facilities and interdisciplinary health-sciences programs.

 The St. Joseph campus of the UMKC School of Medicine is situated in St. Joseph, Missouri.
 Its M.D. program has long operated out of Mosaic Life Care hospital, where students engage in rural health training and clinical rotations across regional sites.

 In August 2025, UMKC officially opened a 22,000-square-foot medical education building on its own campus in St. Joseph.
 The building cost approximately $14.5 million, and includes classrooms, simulation labs, and exam spaces designed to support rural medicine education.